-Little or no education could have a devastating impact on a girl's life.
-It could mean she is more likely to be forced into child marriage7, more likely to get pregnant at a young age8 and is more vulnerable to violence and abuse.9
+Little or no education can have a devastating impact on a girl's life.
+It could mean she is more likely to be forced into child marriage5 , more likely to get pregnant at a young age6 and is more vulnerable to violence and abuse.7

-Girls who have no education are more likely to marry by the time they turn 18, compared to girls with secondary education.10
+Girls who have no education are more likely to marry by the time they turn 18, compared to girls with secondary education.8

-And girls who have been married as a child to older partners are more susceptible to violence due to social isolation and lack of independent resources.
+And girls who have been married as a child to older partners are more susceptible to violence due to social isolation and a lack of independent resources.

 Read more about the link between period poverty and violence.

-ActionAid trains women and girls to make reusable sanitary pads, so they always have access to clean and affordable sanitary products.
+ActionAid provides training in how to make reusable sanitary pads, so they always have access to clean and affordable menstrual protection.

 We provide information about periods, sex and pregnancy in our girls' clubs and safe spaces in schools.
-We are working with communities such as those in Nepal to put an end to practices like Chhaupadi.
+And we are working in countries like Nepal to put an end to period-shaming practices like Chhaupadi.

-Lastly, in humanitarian emergencies we distribute hygiene kits containing sanitary pads, soap and underwear to help women and girls to manage their periods safely.
+Lastly, in humanitarian emergencies we distribute kits containing sanitary pads, soap and underwear to help people manage their periods safely.